-This is a detailed and an elucidated information about the concept Applications.
+This is detailed and elucidated information about the concept of Market Equilibrium Applications.
 To learn more, stay tuned to BYJU’S.